 The first questions potential clients ask a clinical hypnotist are: “how much do hypnosis sessions cost” and “how many sessions are needed to work on an issue?”

 Fees of course vary from hypnotist to hypnotist.
 Experience and location of the practitioner also define the price.
 Hypnosis in NYC can be fairly expensive.
-On the average a professional hypnotist in Manhattan with experience of over ten years would charge $200 per hour.
+On the average a professional hypnotist in Manhattan with experience of over ten years would charge from $200 to $400 per hour.
 It usually takes two hypnosis sessions to work on a specific issue.
-If it’s per hour basis charge then your first hypnosis session may last anywhere from one hour and forty-five minutes to two hours, which is $350 or $400 per session, in that case a follow up hypnosis session lasts only one hour.
-So in total you will pay $550 or $600 for your hypnosis treatment.
+If it’s per hour basis charge then your first hypnosis session may last anywhere from one hour and forty-five minutes to two hours, which drive up the cost for the first session.
+Follow up hypnosis sessions usually last 45 minutes to an hour.
 Some hypnotists charge a flat fee of $250 per hypnosis session, which may last up to two or more hours, depending on a hypnotist.
 I know some hypnotist that charge up to $1000 per hour, usually they are either famous or focus on doing mainly workshops and large groups, which leaves them wth less time for individuals hypnosis sessions.

-Elena Beloff, consulting NYC hypnotist is available for hypnosis sessions in Manhattan.
+Elena Mosaner, consulting NYC hypnotist is available for hypnosis sessions in Manhattan.
 Her offices are located on Uppers East and Midtown.
 Call 646 450 8167 to schedule a hypnosis session.